 The Fortress of Spinalonga has been included in the tentative list of World Heritage Sites, for its outstanding universal value regarding the architecture, urban planning, and history as a leper colony.
 You can read more here.

-45. Visit the Palm Tree Beach of Vai
+45. Swim at Vai Palm Tree Beach

 Usually ranking among the best beaches of the island, Vai Palm Tree Beach is on the extreme east coast of Crete.